bamos/bamos.github.io/_posts/2016-08-09-deep-completion.md

 [statistical model](https://en.wikipedia.org/wiki/Statistical_model)
 and fit it to the data.

-We don't use this method in practice.
+However we don't use this method in practice.
-While the PDF is easy to recover for simple distributions, it's difficult and often intractable for more complex distributions like images.
+While the PDF is easy to recover for simple distributions, it's difficult and often intractable for more complex distributions over images.
 The complexity partly comes from intricate [conditional dependencies](https://en.wikipedia.org/wiki/Conditional_dependence): the value of one pixel depends on the values of other pixels in the image.